Don’t get me wrong, growing a beard is mostly just simply letting it grow…

 First is a popular one which states that having a beard will make it harder for you to land a job.
 This one is completely false in most professions.
 In fact, having a beard has been shown in several studies to make men more likable, wise-looking, and serious.
 Beards are also perceived as a sign of health.
 So who doesn’t want an employee like that?

-Another popular myth is that shaving would make the beard thicker and facial hair growth faster.
+Another popular myth is that shaving would make the beard thicker and facial hair grow faster.
 This is not true.
 There is absolutely no evidence that shaving increases the rate of facial hair growth, and no scientifically plausible mechanism either.

 And the classic one; “Beards make men unattractive”.
 The polar opposite is true.
 Subconsciously women are attracted to men with beards since this is an evolutionary sign of the males testosterone levels, which signals sexual prowess, strength, protection, and quality off-spring material.
 There is science to back this last part up.